-- It would be a good idea as you prepare for that interview to find one of the general job search books in the Career Services library and read the section on negotiations.
+- It would be a good idea as you prepare for that interview to find one of the general job search books in the Career Connections Center library and read the section on negotiations.

 What if I'm asked an illegal question?

 - If you honestly believe that a question has nothing to do with your ability to do the job, it is appropriate to decline giving an answer.

 - For example, if you are asked if you have plans to have children, you could say, "Right now, I am excited (interested, preparing) to being (continue) my career in...... or another response might be "I'll be happy to answer that if you can clarify how my family plans relate to being an accountant at your firm."

 What if I can't think of an answer right away?

 - It's O.K. to pause for a few seconds to think of a good answer.
 Blurting out an immediate answer simply to be saying something is not a good idea.

 - Giving a question a few seconds of careful thought before responding can demonstrate effective communication skills.